davidmintz/court-interpreters-office/docs/documentation/data-model.md

 called **interpreters_events.** In addition to the IDs of the interpreter and the event, this table holds metadata about the assignment -- who assigned the interpreter to the event, and when -- as well as a field indicating whether the interpreter has been sent a confirmation notice via email.

 For statistical reporting and other administrative purposes, a court interpreting "event" is frequently a misnomer.
-What we really are talking about, in many cases, is *interpreter-events*.
+What we're really talking about, in many cases, is *interpreter-events*.
 A sentencing hearing involving one non-English language in front of a judge is represented by one row in the events table, but there may well be two rows in *interpreters_events* that are related to that event record.
 In such a case, for reporting purposes, that single court proceeding is counted as two interpreter-events, not one.